Also known as: Heart surgery - pediatric, Heart surgery for children, Acquired heart disease or Heart valve surgery - children

 - Heart attack

-- Blood tests (such as complete blood count, electrolytes, clotting factors, and "cross match")
+- Blood tests (complete blood count, electrolytes, clotting factors, and "cross match")

 - X-rays of the chest